CS-6381/FinalProject/DesignOfExperiments/Performance.md

 The message ID’s need to be unique so it may be a good idea to use a unique ID prefix per publisher (or publisher thread).

-**Note:**: The reason we are using standard out is to prevent using file operations that could slow down the overall performance.
+**Note:** The reason we are using standard out is to prevent using file operations that could slow down the overall performance.

 The program should terminate once all messages are sent and all acknowledgements are received.